-- 39. Alain Bellemare ("Bellemare") was appointed as President and CEO of Bombardier on February 13, 2015.
-At the relevant time, [h]e [...] was also a member of Bombardier's Board and the chief architect of the Transformation Plan; - 40.
+- Alain Bellemare ("Bellemare") was appointed as President and CEO of Bombardier on February 13, 2015.
+He is also a member of Bombardier's Board and the chief architect of the Transformation Plan; - 40.
 At all relevant times during the Class Period, Bellemare was a director and officer of Bombardier within the meaning of the Securities Legislation.
-In his capacity as CEO,
+In his capacity as CEO, Bellemare reviewed the interim financial reports, annual financial statements, interim and annual MD&A, the annual information form ("AIF") and all documents and information incorporated by reference in the AIF.
+Bellemare certified that these documents did not